sheetbase/app-scripts_v1/README.md

 #### Options

-- `exportName`: Module name.
-- `--param`: Module params, comma-seperated.
-- `--app`: Build an app, else a module.
-- `--vendor`: Build a vendor module.
-- `--bundle`: Merge dependencies with the module.
-- `--polyfill`: Include polyfill.
-- `--no-init`: Not init the default instance of the module.
+- `--no-transpile`: Do not run tsc.
+- `--no-bundle`: Do not run rollup.
+- `--tsc`: Custom tsc params.
+- `--rollup`: Custom rollup params.
-- `--copy`: Files or folders will be copied, comma-seperated.
+- `--copy`: Resources to be copied, comma-seperated.

-### Push

-Push module or app to GAS using @google/clasp.

 ### Readme